LuisTeixeiradeSousa/LuisTeixeiradeSousa/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in Criminology has led me to develop a passion for understanding cybercrime and ultimately to the defense against it: cybersecurity.
+My journey in Criminology has led me to develop a passion for understanding cybercrime and inevitably to the defense against it: Cybersecurity.
 I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst, or to the Governance, Risk and Compliance (GRC) field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]